 - Integration with other data: linking pipeline data with patent information, sales forecasts, epidemiology data, and more to provide a holistic view of the drug landscape.

-A Pipeline Platform with an AI Analyst
+A pipeline platform with an AI analyst

 Although a pipeline analysis platform is vital to making data-driven decisions quickly, the sheer volume of data generated today can still overwhelm users, who may find it difficult to extract actionable insights.
 To maximize the capabilities of a pipeline analysis platform, pharmaceutical companies need artificial intelligence to clean, process, and analyze vast amounts of data quickly and accurately.
-Here are four important capabilities of an AI-powered pipeline analysis platform that enable biopharma companies to make strategic decisions involving disease areas or drugs:- Ingestion: upload all the available data for a disease area, commercial drugs, development programs, and failed studies.
-Include public, private, unstructured (such as a PDF or Word document), or structured (for example, tables and databases) data to ensure analysis encompasses scientific articles, FDA filings, data rooms, intellectual property, and more.
+Here are four important capabilities of an AI-powered pipeline analysis platform that enable biopharma companies to make strategic decisions involving disease areas or drugs:

-- Data Preparation: validate, transform, and enrich the ingested data to ensure data is standardized, organized, accurate, semantically mapped, and able to be queried.
+- Data preparation: validate, transform, and enrich the ingested data to ensure data is standardized, organized, accurate, semantically mapped, and able to be queried.
 This cleaned data can be mapped and securely stored in a private data store for each organization’s unique analysis needs.

-- Customized Query Creation: define analysis objectives and priorities, relevant drug attributes (including efficacy endpoints and results, safety, dosing regimens, mechanism of action, and more), inclusion and exclusion criteria, and other important inputs that form each query to extract the critical information required to generate a comprehensive and useful report.
+- Customized query creation: define analysis objectives and priorities, relevant drug attributes (including efficacy endpoints and results, safety, dosing regimens, mechanism of action, and more), inclusion and exclusion criteria, and other important inputs that form each query to extract the critical information required to generate a comprehensive and useful report.

 - Analysis: use custom-built AI models that use information derived from custom queries to generate reports that include customized analysis, risk assessment, scorecards, recommendations, and other insights.
 These reports enable each organization to make strategic decisions about disease areas to pursue, specific drugs to fill pipeline gaps, and the likelihood of success for drugs in the pipeline.
 Ensure that outputs from the pipeline analysis platform are traceable to the original source data, enabling each organization to understand and explain exactly how each insight was derived.